rbirkby/TheManagementTeam/_posts/2014-03-25-tmt-join-forces-with-colander-associates-to-deliver-new-hr-course-for-architects.md

 tags: [Architecture, HR, Staff Management]
 ---

-We are thrilled to announce that Julie Kellett of The Management Team will now be running a new course: Staff Management and HR for the New Architectural Practice for fellow consultants, Colander Associates.
+We are thrilled to announce that The Management Team will now be running a new course: Staff Management and HR for the New Architectural Practice for fellow consultants, Colander Associates.

 Colander, who work exclusively in the world of design, construction and property, will run this one-day conference on Thursday 8th May in London.